Billionaireolabharbs/alx-pre_course/README.md

-# hello-world
+# alx-pre_course
-my first respository
-I am Babatunde Olaoluwa.
-I am a project manager and now a student of ALX I am enjoying the ALX programme
+I'm now a ALX Student, this is my first repository as a full-stack engineer